a1826216/SecureProgramming/README.md

 ```

 ## Using the Client
 When the client starts for the first time, it will immediately send a hello message to the server, and refresh the client list.

+The client accepts the following commands:

+`list`: Lists all currently active clients

+`public`: Sends a public chat message

+`chat`: Sends an encrypted chat message

+`close`: Closes connection and exits the client

 ### Examples:
 List all currently online clients: